Metallic Poisons: Arsenic, Mercury, Lead and Thallium

 Reinsch test.
 A polished strip of pure copper foil is dipped in the viscera filtrate after digestion with concentrated HCl, and boiled gently for about 30 minutes.
 Any arsenic, mercury, antimony or bismuth in solution displaces onto the copper as a grey to black deposit.
 The foil is rinsed, dried, transferred to a Reinsch tube and heated.
 The sublimate that forms on the cooler upper part of the tube is examined under the microscope: octahedral colourless As2O3 crystals confirm arsenic, while mercury gives small metallic globules.
 The test is a screen, not a confirmation; a negative Reinsch rules out the four metals, a positive Reinsch demands confirmation by Marsh (for As) or Gutzeit (for As) or instrumental analysis.

 Marsh test (1836).
 James Marsh devised the test for the LaFarge poisoning trial after frustration that earlier arsenic tests gave evanescent precipitates that juries could not see.
 The apparatus generates nascent hydrogen by zinc and dilute sulphuric acid in a flask; the test solution is added; any arsenic reduces to arsine gas, AsH3, which is dried, swept through a heated section of glass tubing, and decomposed to deposit a shiny black mirror of metallic arsenic on the cool end of the tube.
 The Marsh mirror is the canonical evidentiary object in 19th century arsenic cases.
-The two MCQ tricks: antimony gives an identical-looking mirror, but the arsenic mirror is soluble in sodium hypochlorite (NaOCl) while the antimony mirror is not; and a mirror forms on the cool side of the tube, not at the heated zone where the arsine actually decomposes.
+Two important distinctions: antimony gives an identical-looking mirror, but the arsenic mirror is soluble in sodium hypochlorite (NaOCl) while the antimony mirror is not; and the mirror deposits on the cool side of the tube, not at the heated zone where the arsine actually decomposes.

 Gutzeit test.
 A simpler colour version of the Marsh chemistry.
 Zinc plus acid generates hydrogen plus arsine; the gas is passed over filter paper impregnated with mercuric chloride (HgCl2).
 Arsine reduces HgCl2 to yellow or yellow-brown mercury arsenide species, staining the paper.
 Sensitivity is lower than Marsh but the apparatus is field-portable.